-- The batteries designated for use in this Season's competition shall be those produced by DJI. - Lithium batteries not manufactured by DJI can be used in darts. - S2 Robots are required to use battery products designated by the RMOC or dry cells produced by other official manufacturers.
-Only dart may use lithium batteries produced by other official manufacturers. - S3 A Supercapacitor Management Module cannot be mounted on the chassis of a Sentry Robot.
-The total nominal energy of the Single Supercapacitor Modules of Standard and Hero Robots must not exceed 2000 J, and their actual measured energy must not exceed 2200 J. The nominal energy calculation formula for a single capacitor module is $E = \frac{1}{2} C U^2$ (U refers to the withstand voltage value of the capacitor and C refers to capacitance).
+- S2 Only batteries produced by DJI or other official manufacturers can be used on robots, except only for darts which may use lithium batteries produced by other official manufacturers. - S3 The total nominal energy of the single supercapacitor modules of Standard, Hero and Sentry Robots must not exceed 2000 J, and their actual measured energy must not exceed 2200 J. The nominal energy calculation formula for a single capacitor module is $E = \frac{1}{2} C U^2$ (U refers to the withstand voltage value of the capacitor and C refers to capacitance). - S4 Only one set of supercapacitor modules is allowed to be used on each robot.